 Two wards at Hull Royal Infirmary have been re-opened after staff managed to control an outbreak of Norovirus.

-Hull and East Yorkshire Hospitals NHS Trust, the organisation running Hull Royal and Castle Hill Hospital in Cottingham, has re-opened wards 80 and 90 in the tower block, closed for almost two weeks by the outbreak.
+Hull University Teaching Hospitals NHS Trust, the organisation running Hull Royal and Castle Hill Hospital in Cottingham, has re-opened wards 80 and 90 in the tower block, closed for almost two weeks by the outbreak.

 Greta Johnson, lead infection prevention and control nurse at the trust, said Norovirus, normally brought into hospital by visitors or patients with the condition, had been eliminated for the first time since the start of the new year.